 In 1571 the Colombara’s Church became a parish, creating the “Mondo Cascina” (world in the farm) comprising a church, cemetery, tavern and houses.

 The farm was handed down through different noble families acting as cadet branches of the Savoy family, later kings of Italy, until the year 1868 when it was acquired by the Magnani family from the town of Biella.
 In 1935 Cesare Rondolino became its third owner.

 In 2002 the Rondolino family built a new rice milling plant, where new technologies – modern and traditional – were established, in order to maximize quality during rice processing.

-Over the following years, in memory of its tradition, an interesting museum about rice farming was created, which gradually filled up the estate rooms: old workshops, living quarters, the school, the rice workers (Mondine) dormitory.
+Over the following years, in memory of its tradition, we gradually filled up the estate rooms: old workshops, living quarters, the school, the rice workers (Mondine) dormitory.
 Every single object was placed where it once was, without any restoration.
 The rooms seem to be totally untouched by the passage of time.

 At Tenuta Torrone della Colombara great emphasis has been placed on the natural habitat, aiming to repopulate bats and dragonflies, so as to limit the number of mosquitos in the most natural and ecological way.

 Se continui ad utilizzare questo sito acconsentirai l'utilizzo dei cookie.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.